s-pra/autoSendEmail/README.md

 9. You will get the email by sumit testing.
 10. after 30 min it will auto trigger the mail to admin.
-Steps to run the background task.
-Follow the same steps upto 3.b then run the below command python3 manage.py run background_tasks
+Steps to run the background task. open another terminal window Follow the same steps upto 3.b then run the below command pip3 install django-background-tasks